Our round up of the top 10 things to do in Lisbon with kids: where to go, what to do and what you cannot miss when visiting Lisbon with kids

 Very few things get kids more excited than a ride on an unusual vehicle and, in Lisbon, it doesn’t get more unusual than a hippotrip vessel!

 Hippotrip offers tours of the city in amphibious carriers that shows you the city from land and water.

 It is the quintessential tourist activity to take and you need to go in with a good dose of self irony but it is fun and the moment the vessel enters the water is pretty cool!
 You can find info and prices here

 Lisbon’s body of water is the river Tejo, rather than the Ocean, but the city is close to many glorious beaches where you can take long walks in the sand, sunbathe, swim and of curse make sandcastles!

-- Lisbon is served by an excellent metro, bus and tram system.
-The most convenient ticket is the Lisbon Card, a combined tickets that allows you board all public transport and give discounts to many attractions both in Lisbon and surrounding area
+- The most convenient way to explore Lisbon with kids is the Lisbon Card, a combined ticket that allows you board all public transport and gives discounts to many attractions both in Lisbon and surrounding area

 - The best areas to stay in Lisbon with kids are Baixa/Chiado and Belem.
-Out top picks are Martinhal Chiado Family suites (luxury, you can read our review here) and Lisbon charming apartments Chiado (budget).
+Out top picks are Martinhal Chiado Family suites (Luxury) and Lisbon charming apartments Chiado (budget).

-I hope you enjoyed our tips about what to do with kids in Lisbon.
-Have you been yet?
+I hope you enjoyed our tips about what to do in Lisbon with kids.
+Safe family travels!